 Alexander (who will soon be retiring from the Senate) qualified his decision this morning in a public statement.
 And what he had to say was far more nuanced than a lot of political observers were probably expecting.

-In direct contradiction to the arguments put forth by President Trump, his legal team, and his Republican backers in Congress, the media, and elsewhere, Alexander acknowledged that Trump did exactly what the Democrats have been accused him of.
+In direct contradiction to the arguments put forth by President Trump, his legal team, and his Republican backers in Congress, the media, and elsewhere, Alexander acknowledged that Trump did exactly what the Democrats have been accusing him of.

 Alexander stated that “there is no need for more evidence to prove something that has already been proven…”